Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 - Architecture design decisions

-- Legal/medical document review
+- Financial analysis and document review

-✗ Overkill For
+Overkill For

 - Simple Q&A chatbots